JenAlchimowicz/Machine-Learning-Portfolio/README.md

 <h3 id="satellite-kaggle"> Semantic segmentation for satellite imagery - Kaggle competition </h3>

 This project has been developed for Kaggle Competition organised by CentraleSupelec Deep Learning course.
-The challenge was to segment satellite imagery from areas affected by Hurricane Harvey, with the goal of assessing the scale of flooding and damages. <br/> `1st place on Kaggle across 38 teams`.
+The challenge was to segment satellite imagery from areas affected by Hurricane Harvey, to assess the scale of flooding and damages. <br/> `1st place on Kaggle across 38 teams`.

 **Date:** December 2021 <br/>
 **Link:** https://github.com/JenAlchimowicz/Semantic-segmentation-with-PyTorch-Satellite-Imagery